VES CLI Utility

 Supply a VESkey for any generated Vault Keys, and/or to unlock the key specified with -k.

-The latter case is useful lost Vault Keys, and for Temporary Vault Keys when the VESkey is communicated out of system instead of using key propagation.
+The latter case is useful for lost Vault Keys, and for Temporary Vault Keys when the VESkey is communicated out of system instead of using key propagation.

 -vp, -vpf FILE